aukustomx/anemic-models/README.md

 }
 ```

-Let's think about the need of apply validation to the `accountNumber` at the `Account` object creation time.
-To achieve
+Now, let's think about the need to apply validations to the `accountNumber` at the time of `Account` object creation.
-this in a correct OOP way, we could transform `accountNumber` from a `String` to a rich model/complex object, something
+To accomplish this in a correct OOP manner, we could transform `accountNumber` from a `String` to a rich model/complex object, something
 like this:

 ```java